Ramkalyan7/Echo-Room-V2/README.md

-# Zoom Clone — Next.js & TypeScript
+# Echo Room — Next.js & TypeScript

 ## 🤖 Introduction

 This project is a Zoom-like video conferencing app built using Next.js and TypeScript.
 With it, users can sign in securely, start or join meetings, and use features like recording, screen sharing, and managing participants.

-If you ever need help or run into bugs, there's a large Discord community of over 30,000 developers who are always helping each other out.

 ## ⚙️ Tech Stack